 In October 2016 the theatre had a brief resurgence as a dance venue with performances of "When I Am King" by the Heidi Duckler Dance Theatre.
 For views of various areas of the building set up for the event see Sandi Hemmerlein's 2016 Avoiding Regret photo essay "A Dormant Chinatown Theatre Wakes Up To Dance."

-Red Car Properties announced a renovation program in 2016 and was advertising the the availability of the theatre for short term rentals and special events.
-Curbed L.A. had a January 2017 story by Bianca Barrigan about Red Car's planned redevelopment of the site that would have included 200 units of housing.
+Redcar Properties announced a renovation program in 2016 and was advertising the the availability of the theatre for short term rentals and special events.
+A January 2017 Curbed L.A. story by Bianca Barrigan noted that it would have included 200 units of housing.
 What specifically they planned to do with the theatre wasn't outlined.
 In any case, the project didn't proceed.

 Status: The building is currently vacant, largely stripped out, and with a big hole in the roof.
 Presumably the project involving it is still a possibility for the future.
 The Red Car website has all sorts of interesting projects on it but the King Hing no longer appears there.